IssaDia/interval_finder/README.md

-# 🖥 Give that period!
+# 🖥 Interval finder!

-A test to return period for two dates
+A test to return number of days between two dates

 # 📜 Summary